Estimated reading time: 4 minutes

 How is IRT used in our platform?

 We use it to support the test development cycle, including form assembly, scoring, and adaptive testing.
-You can learn more at this page.
+You can learn more on this page.

 How can I analyze my tests with IRT?